MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-printer-setup-universal-print.md

     This extension is published and installed by default as part of [!INCLUDE[prod_short](includes/prod_short.md)] online and on-premises.
 You can verify whether it's installed on the **Extension Management** page.
 Learn more at [Installing and Uninstalling Extensions in Business Central](ui-extensions-install-uninstall.md).
 - [!INCLUDE[prod_short](includes/prod_short.md)] on-premises only:
-  - Azure Active Directory (AD) or NavUserPassword authentication is configured.
+  - Microsoft Entra ID or NavUserPassword authentication is configured.
     > [!NOTE]
     >  Universal Print extension doesn't support service-to-service (S2S) authentication.
 It requires a signed-in user to send print jobs to the Universal Print service through Graph API.
-  - An application for Business Central is registered in your Azure AD tenant and [!INCLUDE[prod_short](includes/prod_short.md)].
+  - An application for Business Central is registered in your Microsoft Entra tenant and [!INCLUDE[prod_short](includes/prod_short.md)].

-    Like other Azure services that work with [!INCLUDE[prod_short](includes/prod_short.md)], Universal Print requires an app registration for [!INCLUDE[prod_short](includes/prod_short.md)] in Azure AD.
+    Like other Azure services that work with [!INCLUDE[prod_short](includes/prod_short.md)], Universal Print requires an app registration for [!INCLUDE[prod_short](includes/prod_short.md)] in Microsoft Entra ID.
 The app registration provides authentication and authorisation services between [!INCLUDE[prod_short](includes/prod_short.md)] and Universal Print.

     Your deployment may already use an app registration for other Azure services, like Power BI.
 If so, then use the existing app registration for Universal Print as well, instead of adding a new one.
 The only thing you'll need to do, in this case, is modify the app registration to include the relevant print permissions for Microsoft Graph API: **PrinterShare.ReadBasic.All**, **PrintJob.Create**, and **PrintJob.ReadBasic.**

-    To register an app and set the proper permissions, follow the steps described in [Register an application in Azure Active Directory](/dynamics365/business-central/dev-itpro/administration/register-app-azure#register-an-application-in-azure-active-directory).
+    To register an app and set the proper permissions, follow the steps described in [Register an application in Microsoft Entra ID](/dynamics365/business-central/dev-itpro/administration/register-app-azure#register-an-application-in-azure-active-directory).

-## <a name="set-up-universal-print-and-printers-in-microsoft-azure"></a>Set up Universal Print and printers in Microsoft Azure
+## Set up Universal Print and printers in Microsoft Azure

 Before you can start managing Universal Print printers in Business Central, there are several tasks to get Universal Print up and running in Azure with the printers you want to use.